A note from our CEO

 **June 2020 – www.cfg.org.uk/12bnshort

 This report is based on our July 2020 impact survey, which received 639 responses.
 It is supplemented by organisational metrics and qualitative material.
-For further information about our research, contact Charlotte Walshe, Head of Charity Partnerships at email@example.com.
+For further information about our research, contact Charlotte Walshe, Partnerships and Impact Director at email@example.com.